 - code-switching, language, and literacy for non-traditional writers and readers

-The Pedagogy section operates under with two key premises: Creative writing can be taught, and creative writing studies offers a rich historical and theoretical grounding for pedagogical practices that move beyond mere anecdotal teaching techniques and lore.
-We seek articles on creative writing pedagogies that offer both a theoretical and historical background as well as practical applications to engage and reinvigorate the creative process for both students and teachers.
-We also welcome articles that advance and enlarge theoretical perspectives for creative writing pedagogy scholarship.
+The Pedagogy section operates with two key premises: Creative writing can be taught, and creative writing studies offers a rich historical and theoretical grounding for pedagogical practices that move beyond more anecdotal teaching techniques and lore.
+We seek articles on creative writing pedagogies that offer both a theoretical and historical background, as well as practical applications to engage and reinvigorate the creative process for both students and teachers.
+When applicable, we also encourage such articles to consider the possible worldly impacts of the teaching and practice of creative writing, as through linkages between the art of the word and consequential actions in the world.
+For instance, how might the teaching of creative writing engender social change, promote community activism, or intervene in culture in ways that reconnect poetics and politics, form and function, innovation and action, play and protest, artfulness and utility?

 We seek articles that: